Site icon Texas Travel Talk

 Did You Know …

 Every year, there is a 2-day celebration in December called Dickens on The Strand.
-Everyone dresses in their petticoats and heads to the Strand for a celebration based on 19th-century Victorian London.
+Everyone dresses in petticoats and heads to the Strand for a celebration based on 19th-century Victorian London.
 It features parades, live entertainment, and street vendors.
 This year will be the 50th anniversary of the holiday festival.
 It is open to the public and held the 2nd weekend in December.

 There you go.
 I’ve listed the top getaways from San Antonio; which looks most exciting to you?